gatsbyjs/gatsby/docs/docs/debugging-html-builds.md

     of a React.js component, move that code into "componentDidMount" which ensures the code doesn't run unless it's in the browser.

-2. Check that each of your JS files listed in your `pages` directory (and any sub-directories) are exporting either a React component or string.
+1. Check that each of your JS files listed in your `pages` directory (and any sub-directories) are exporting either a React component or string.
 Gatsby treats any JS file listed under the pages dir as a page component, so it must have a default export that's a component or string.

+1. You mix up `import` and `require` calls in the same file.
+This might lead to "WebpackError: Invariant Violation: Minified React error #130" [since Webpack 4 is stricter than v3](/docs/migrating-from-v1-to-v2/#convert-to-either-pure-commonjs-or-pure-es6).
+    The solution is to only use `import`.

-3. Some other reason :-) #1 is the most common reason building static files fail.
+1. Some other reason :-) #1 is the most common reason building static files fail.
 If it's another reason, you have to be a bit more creative in figuring out the problem.